getsentry/sentry/README.rst

 What's Sentry?
 --------------

-Sentry fundamentally is a simple server that helps you monitor and fix crashes in real time.
+Sentry fundamentally is a service that helps you monitor and fix crashes in realtime.
-In addition to alerting on new errors, Sentry collects and surfaces the context needed to triage and resolve the underlying issue: the problematic line of code, users affected, events leading up to error, and the commit and author likely responsible.

-While Sentry is written in Python, it works with any language, framework, or library.
+The server is in Python, but it contains a full API for sending events from any language, in any application.

 .. raw:: html